TheraPigeon/bug-report-ms/README.md

 ## Soup

-Submits a bug report to the SOUP workspace on slack.
+Submits the user's bug report to the SOUP workspace on slack.

 Request: